gvwilson/thirdbit/src/fiction/still-book/index.md

 and ran down her cheeks.
 She fell down in a heap and put her head on her arm in despair.

-She had no idea how long she lay there---minutes?
+She had no idea how long she lay there—minutes?
 Hours?
 Her next thought came when she realized that something white was bobbing up and down in the water in front of her.
 She blinked.
 It was still there.
 She blinked again, then reached out for it.

 It was a tiny boat made out of neatly-folded white paper.
-Neatly-folded paper---now what did that remind her of?
+Neatly-folded paper—now what did that remind her of?
 She shook her head.
 Something was written on the side of it.
-She couldn't read it---the light was too faint.
+She couldn't read it—the light was too faint.
 She sat up wearily and held it close to the nearest patch of fungus.

 Someone had painted a picture of a puppet on the side of the boat.
 Written underneath it were the words, "Have you seen our daughter?"
 Still peered at the picture.
 The puppet looked familiar somehow.
-She was wearing black and white---
+She was wearing black and white—

 "And eight shades of green," Still whispered, there in the darkness.
 The paper boat fluttered like a bird trying to escape from someone's